 - Disruption of sediments during the construction of dams and water reservoirs leads to water pollution.
 Construction of dams and projects in and near river courses, for hydroelectric power or water reservoirs, can reduce sediment flow to rivers thus increasing erosion along the coast, where the eroded materials are deposited into water sources causing pollution.
 Besides, during construction work, soil, rock, and other deposits cause river water to be turbid making the water muddy and unsafe for consumption.

 - Excessive emission of sulfur dioxide and nitrogen dioxide from natural and man-made resources yields acidic rain.
 Volcanic activities yield sulfurous and nitrous gases into the atmosphere that blend with atmospheric components such as hydrogen and oxygen to form acidic rains.
 The acid gases in form of precipitation through mist, snow, or rainwater flows into waterways that carry their acidic compounds into water bodies.
 The acid rain percolates in an aquatic environment, lowering water pH levels, negatively affecting aquatic biota.
+These are the major causes of water pollution.

 - Chemical wastes are relatively toxic water pollutants.
 In detergents and bleaching, foams are highly toxic chemicals such as polychlorinated biphenyls.
 Heavy metals such as cadmium, mercury, and lead yield toxic pollution into the environment and water sources.
 Also, a highly toxic chemical called tributyltin is used in paints to protect boats from the corrosive effects of the oceans.
-However, corrosion of tributyltin on boat paints, its toxic components are shed into the ocean, causing water pollution
+However, corrosion of tributyltin on boat paints, its toxic components are shed into the ocean, causing water pollution.

 In conclusion, there are many major causes sources of water pollution, both man-made and natural courses, with adverse impacts on water purity.
 Therefore, Human sources of water pollution should be minimized, and protective measures should be put in place to control water pollution.